kevinCaldieraro/kevinCaldieraro/README.md

 ## Hey, Welcome to my GitHub!
 I'm Kevin Caldieraro 🙂

-🎓 I'm Computer Technician graduated by IFRS (Instituto Federal do Rio Grande do Sul); <br>
+🎓 Computer Technician graduated by IFRS (Instituto Federal do Rio Grande do Sul); <br>
 🌱 I'm currently learning about JavaScript and NodeJS;<br>
 ⌛ I'm always searching about new things and how I can improve what I known.